One of the earth’s most ancient animals, the turtle has been around for more than 200 million years, emerging sometime in the late Triassic period.

 Because of this, sea-turtles can be put into two categories; Dermochelyidae (soft-shelled) and Cheloniidae (hard-shelled).

-Sea turtles can also easily swim under the water for at least 45 minutes.
-When resting they are able to stay underneath the water for several hours.
+Sea turtles can easily swim under the water for at least 45 minutes, and when resting, are able to stay underneath the water for several hours.

 Because sea turtles do not possess glands and consume large amounts of water every day, they pump out excess amounts of seawater through their tear ducts.